 -

 Consider Mutually Exclusive Events: Determine if the events A and B are mutually exclusive, meaning that they cannot both occur at the same time.
 If A and B are mutually exclusive, then P(A ∩ B) = 0.
 This simplifies the calculations significantly.
-For example, if you're flipping a coin, the events "getting heads" and "getting tails" are mutually exclusive.
+To give you an idea, if you're flipping a coin, the events "getting heads" and "getting tails" are mutually exclusive.

 -